 The Marx Brothers

-The original shooting script to this film was issued in paperback in 1972.
+The original shooting script was issued in paperback in 1972.
 It indicates that the opening sequence was to have depicted the merry residents of Milan singing a song (both Cosi-Cosa and the chorus of Pagliacci have been suggested), with each singer passing the song along to someone else who continues to sing it.
 The song eventually winds up with the waiter in the restaurant, who apparently stopped singing just before he approched Mrs. Claypool.
 Pagliacci re-appears later in the film when Groucho sings a couple of lines of the song Vesti la giubba, albeit with his own lyrics: "Ridi Pagliacci...I love you very muchee...!"

 The scene where Groucho pulls up at the Opera House is